 Pros: Often, you will gain an established patient base, and you’ll probably share patient responsibilities.
 These settings may offer more predictable work hours and income.
 You’re also taking on less financial risk than you would in founding your own solo practice.

 Cons: Even as an owner, when you have partners, your autonomy is limited.
 In group practice, you may have less of a voice in income distribution, office management and other practice issues.

 Joining a managed-care organization, hospital-based specialty group, corporate health department or public service setting will typically allow a physician to devote more time to patients than the operational concerns that owners must navigate.
 As an employed physician, you are likely working under a contract and may be beholden to performance metrics to fulfill your obligations.

-Most U.S. physicians now providing patient care are working outside doctor-owned medical practices, according to data the AMA collected from 3,500 physicians in the 2020 Physician Practice Benchmark Survey conducted last fall.
+Most U.S. physicians now providing patient care are working outside doctor-owned medical practices, according to data the AMA collected from 3,500 physicians in the 2020 Physician Practice Benchmark Survey.

 Pros: Established patient base and increased income stability.
 You may also have a more predictable schedule, depending on the number of physicians in the organization.

 Cons: Less autonomy and potentially less continuity with your patient base.
 There is little control over income distribution.
 Organizational policies—resource-use guidelines, quality-assurance standards and potential referral restrictions—may hinder who you can treat and how you can treat them.

 Academic institutions offer opportunities for research and being at the cutting edge of knowledge and skills, including taking on the patients who are toughest to diagnose and treat.
 You also can work to shape the future of medicine by teaching the next generation of students and residents.